The Buzz (talk show): The Buzz (1999–2013)

-Jobert Sucaldito served as the replacement of Lapus in 2006.
+In 2005, one of its pioneer hosts, Lapus, left the show after his contract in ABS-CBN expired and was given a hosting stint to GMA's S-Files.
+Jobert Sucaldito served as his replacement in 2006.
 This year also presented Buzz Express, wherein other showbiz-related news were presented within a time span of 1–2 minutes.
 It was voice-overed by Roxy Liquigan and Eric John Salut, both staff of the show.

 On March 11, 2007, Ruffa Gutierrez became the temporary replacement for Aquino who left the show to focus on her pregnancy and her family.
 Dawn Zulueta also served as a guest co-host when Ruffa Gutierrez went to the United States for a two-week vacation.
 When Gutierrez returned in June 2007, the network offered her a permanent co-hosting job in the show.

-In October 15, 2008, Cristy Fermin was suspended by the network after she rattled off a series of accusations against former actress Nadia Montenegro in an episode aired on October 5, 2008.
+On October 15, 2008, Cristy Fermin was suspended by the network after she rattled off a series of accusations against former actress Nadia Montenegro in an episode aired on October 5, 2008.
 According to a statement released by the network, "It was deemed that Ms. Fermin did not conduct herself with due regard to social conventions and public morals.
 Her statements went beyond the bounds of decency as they involved innocent children who were not party to their personal dispute.
 Ms. Fermin's statements violated the highest standards of professionalism and journalistic integrity.
 The act committed by Ms. Fermin brought her and The Buzz to public disrepute, jeopardizing the name and goodwill of both the show and the network."
 On October 19, 2008, Ai-Ai de las Alas served as a substitute host for Cristy Fermin, who was suspended by the network for two months, until Aquino returned to the show on October 26, 2008.

-In 2010, Ruffa Gutierrez left the show after signing an exclusive contract to TV5.
+In March 2010, Ruffa Gutierrez left the show after signing an exclusive contract to TV5.
 KC Concepcion later replaced her on April 11.

-In 2010, Aquino left the show after being an on-and-off host of the show for ten years.
-She decided to leave the show for the reason of that she wanted to spend time with her family and for her not to cause any trouble while her brother, Benigno S. Aquino III, is still in office as the President of the Philippines.
+Months later in June 2010, Aquino left the show after being an on-and-off host of the show for ten years.
+She decided to leave the show for the reason of that she wanted to spend time with her family and for her not to cause any trouble while her brother, the now-deceased Benigno Aquino III, is in office as the President of the Philippines.
 Sucaldito, who has been on the show for 4 years, decided to left to concentrate on radio broadcasting (through his DZMM program Mismo! with Ahwel Paz) and his columnist job in Bulgar.
-After Aquino's departure, Charlene Gonzales and Toni Gonzaga replaced her as hosts In 2010.
-On January 8, 2012, KC Concepcion left the show for X Factor Philippines.
+After Aquino's departure, Charlene Gonzales and Toni Gonzaga replaced her as hosts on July 11, 2010.
+On January 8, 2012, KC Concepcion left the show for her commitment to host X Factor Philippines.